 Lyric Theatre of Oklahoma came from humble beginnings.

-The mission of Lyric Theatre of Oklahoma is to produce quality professional theatre; to encourage and educate talented individuals; to promote collaboration among the arts; and to enrich the quality of life for the people of Oklahoma.
+The mission of Lyric Theatre of Oklahoma is to produce quality professional theatre in Oklahoma; to encourage and educate talented individuals; to promote collaboration among the arts in our community; and to enrich the quality of life for the people of Oklahoma.

 Lyric Theatre of Oklahoma is a nationally-recognized, Broadway-caliber theatre.
 But to say that it came from humble beginnings would be an understatement.
 On November 7, 1962, fourteen prominent Oklahomans gathered at the Beacon Club to discuss the idea of forming a professional theatre company.
 The names of those in attendance are still well-known today.

 James A. Bermingham, Jr.